axelpale/yamdog/README.md

       ...
     }

-The code above is converted to Markdown:
+The code above is converted to markdown:

     ## mylib.myfun(foo, \[options\])